KilianKegel/blog20250915/README.md

 Today, the legacy of Kahan, Palmer, and Coonen lives on in every modern processor, ensuring that floating point calculations are consistent and reliable across platforms.

+#### The Intel 8087 and the IEEE 754 Standard
+The Intel 8087, introduced in 1980, was the first floating-point coprocessor designed to work with the Intel 8086 and 8088 microprocessors.
+It was a groundbreaking piece of hardware that significantly enhanced the computational capabilities of personal computers by offloading complex floating-point arithmetic operations from the main CPU.